phvietan/cweb/README.md

 $ cmake --build .

+$ source setupenv.sh

 $ ./cweb

 # Development with vscode

-Install extension: "CMake Tools" and then press F7 to compile
+Install extension: "CMake Tools" and then press F7 to compile cmake as above